 A wrestler can earn one caution point from the opponent’s third caution from the referee.
 A wrestler is allowed two cautions before the penalty points begin.

 We have many ways that we communicate directly and indirectly with wrestling families.
-Email, Facebook, and Remind are the three primary ways that we directly communicate with families throughout the season and even throughout the year.
+Email, Facebook, and Text Messages are the three primary ways that we directly communicate with families throughout the season and even throughout the year.
 This website, our Event Calendar, and our Coaches & Board pages are a good way to indirectly acquire information about our club, it's team members, and our events.